-Loss of credits (Column C) is calculated by multiplying column A with column B and represents the total credit hours that the department loses due to the decline in student enrollment.
-The cost of internal failure per semester (Column E) is calculated as the loss of credits multiplied by tuition per credit.
-The cost of internal failure per month (Column F) is calculated by dividing Column E by 6 months.
-Courses A, B, and C are taught in the fall semester and courses C, D, and E are taught in the spring semester, thus, they have to be divided by 6 to derive a monthly figure.
-Under this approach, the total loss of income from decline in student enrollment that is due to Faculty A's inability to ensure quality is assumed to be the cost of internal failure.
+Loss of credits (Column E) is calculated by multiplying column C with column D and represents the total credit hours that the department loses due to the decline in student enrollment.
+The cost of internal failure per semester (Column G) is calculated as the loss of credits multiplied by tuition per credit.
+Courses A, B, and C are taught in the fall semester and courses C, D, and E are taught in the spring semester, hence, to derive the monthly figure, the cost of internal quality for each course have to be divided by 6t.
+Under this approach, the total loss of income from decline in student enrollment that is due to Faculty A's inability to ensure quality in teaching is assumed to be the cost of internal failure.